 4. Spice your meals.

-Each meal should contain an adequate amount of detoxifying, digestive enhancing spices such as ginger, turmeric, cinnamon, cardamom, black pepper, cumin, coriander, fennel, and fenugreek.
-You can also use the Agni Churna, Kapha Churna, and Ayurvedic Breakfast Spices.
-If you do not prefer these spices in your meals, the Kapha Honey Infusion is a tasty way to get your spices in before the meal and increase your digestion and metabolism.
+Each meal should contain an adequate amount of detoxifying, digestive-enhancing spices such as ginger, turmeric, cinnamon, cardamom, black pepper, cumin, coriander, fennel, and fenugreek.
+If you do not prefer these spices in your meals, an herbal honey infusion is a tasty way to get your spices in before the meal and increase your digestion and metabolism.

 5. Take a digestive appetizer before meals.

 Since there are many indications that you are experiencing weak digestion, it will be essential to rev up your fire to help digest new food coming and assist in flushing out the toxins that have already accumulated.
-One of the most common ways to get the digestive juices flowing is to begin each meal with a digestive enhancing supplement.
-There are many options for this but here are some effective tonics:
+One of the most common ways to get the digestive juices flowing is to begin each meal with a digestive-enhancing supplement.

 6. Avoid heavy foods such as dairy, meat, white sugar, and gluten.